-You've left the Barclay Lake trail, ascending a stream bed to climb Merchant
+You've left the Barclay Lake trail, ascending a stream bed to climb Merchant Peak.

-Peak.
 You want to confirm you are in the correct drainage.
 You check your altimeter and it reads 3200 feet.
 The summit of a prominent peak is within a few degrees of due south of your position.

-- What is the name of the peak?
-Baring Mountain. - What aspect of the peak (direction of face) are you looking at?
-North face of Baring. - Pinpoint your location on the map.
+- What aspect of the peak (direction of face) are you looking at?

+- Pinpoint your location on the map.

+- •